 A bottleneck is a point in the design that contributes to multiple timing violations.
 The purpose of the bottleneck report is to provide a list of the bottlenecks in the design.
-You can generate this report either from SmartTime Analyzer.
+You can generate this report either from within Designer or within SmartTime Analyzer.
 It contains two sections